dlande000/Fakebook/README.md

 ## Future Implementations
 WIP features inlude:
-+ Homepage feed
-+ Search bar
++ Receiving notifications via the navbar
 + Accepting friends via the navbar
-+ Editing and deleting posts
++ Editing and deleting posts and comments
-+ Comments on posts
++ Listing users who liked posts or comments
++ Allow users to respond to comments
-+ Likes for posts and comments
++ Messaging for users
++ Integrating Amazon Web Services (AWS) so users can upload images